thanhkhoi14/SQL-Case-Study/Case Study #2 - RFM Analysis/README.md

 ***
 ### Questions and Answers
-**Write a query that'll query to implement RFM analysis into serveral segmentation like**
+**Write a query that'll query to implement RFM analysis into serveral segmentation like:**
 - Loyal
 - Promising
 - Big spenders